A History of Diversity, Equity, and Inclusion

 Read More

 SOT leadership and members have listened to various opinions about our science, our profession, and our community throughout the Society’s 60-year history.
-These opinions often remind us of how important it is to remain fully committed to fostering an environment and a community that are diverse, fair, and inclusive while supporting our members as they pursue scientific advancement, research, and professional development.
-By being vigilant in this regard, we uphold the SOT values and principles, including serving the needs of the scientific discipline.
+These opinions often remind us of how important it is to remain fully committed to fostering an environment and a community that is diverse, fair, and inclusive.
+We do this while supporting our members as they pursue scientific advancement, research, and professional development.
+By being vigilant in this regard, we uphold the SOT values and principles.

 When I think about the Society’s history, I recall the influence that our Charter member Benjamin Jackson had on our science as described in “Remember Benjamin A. Jackson,” an in memoriam piece authored by Dr. Claude McGowan, with input and guidance from Drs.
 Benita Jackson-Smoot, Stuart Graham, and Sidney Green.